frame-lang/frame-docs/getting_started/actions_block.rst

 Declaring Actions
 -----------------

-Actions are declared in the `-actions-` block and observe all of the method declaration syntax discussed in the :ref:`methods` section.
+Actions are declared in the `actions:` block and observe all of the method declaration syntax discussed in the :ref:`methods` section.

 We will start by creating a utility action called `actionWrite()` that will be reused by other actions to do